magic-modules/theme-vars/README.md

 this is the [@magic-modules][magic-module-url] ThemeVars component.

-shows a list with the THEME_VARS, will usually only be used in a @magic-theme.
+shows a list with the THEME_VARS, will usually only be used in a @magic-theme documentation page.

 more documentation and example:
 [html docs][doc-url]